 The Montello Historic Preservation Society has been collecting stories about Marquette County trees and has included them in the John Muir exhibit in Vaughn Hall.
-A new, as of 2014, Demonstration Forest in Harrisville is managed through DNR Forestry programs as well as local forestry programs.
+New in 2014, a Demonstration Forest in Harrisville is managed through DNR Forestry programs as well as local forestry programs.
 Arbor Day has been celebrated in Marquette County for generations, as evidenced by photos of rural school children celebrating the day by planting trees and working in the school yard.
 Community forest programs are being conducted annually at the Montello and Westfield School forests under the guidance of DNR foresters.
-Logging on private lands now includes the creation of oak savannahs for Red-headed Woodpecker habitat.
+Logging on private lands now includes the creation of oak savannas for Red-headed Woodpecker habitat.

 Limiting or Removing Threats to Birds